dotnet/templating/docs/Available-templates-for-dotnet-new.md

 To ensure that the template package appears in `dotnet new --search` result, set [the NuGet package type](https://docs.microsoft.com/en-us/nuget/create-packages/set-package-type) is set to `Template`.

-Below is a list (alpha sorted) of selected templates which are available for use with `dotnet new`:
+Below is a list of selected templates which are available for use with `dotnet new`:

 # C# Templates